 All of us at Alberta Veterinary Care are excited to meet your new puppy and welcome them into our family.
 Having a puppy can be a joyous experience, but it’s also a big responsibility.
 Our staff will make sure that your puppy receives the care they need to grow up healthy and strong.

 It’s important to bring your new puppy in for an exam as soon as possible to establish good health.
-Premature and young puppies are more likely to experience medical issues as their immune system is not yet fully developed and may be more susceptible illness.
+Premature and young puppies are more likely to experience medical issues as their immune system is not yet fully developed and may be more susceptible to illness.
 Puppies that have not had adequate medical care prior to adoption or acquisition may have pre-existing conditions that need to be addressed.

 We ask that you bring the health information provided to you by the seller or shelter on your first visit with us, which should include a previous history of vaccines and deworming, as well as a fresh stool sample.
-We ask that you please bring your puppy on a leash or dog carrier.
+We ask that you please bring your puppy on a leash or in a dog carrier.

 During your puppy’s initial visit, we will perform a comprehensive examination and check your puppy for intestinal parasites.
-Puppies need a series of vaccinations in their first year of life to protect them from various dangerous, but preventable diseases; we will develop a vaccination schedule specifically for your puppy.
+Puppies need a series of vaccinations in their first year of life to protect them from various dangerous but preventable diseases.
+We will develop a vaccination schedule specifically for your puppy.
 We will address any questions you have concerning care for your pet, such as diet and nutrition, behavioral issues, integrating the new puppy into your home, and house training.